Troubleshoot managed certificate renewal - AWS Certificate Manager

 Before ACM can renew your certificates automatically, the following must be true:

 • Your certificate must be associated with an AWS service that is integrated with ACM.
-For information about the resources that ACM supports, see Services integrated with AWS Certificate Manager.
+For information about the resources that ACM supports, see Services integrated with ACM.

 • For email-validated certificates, ACM must be able to reach you at an administrator email address for each domain listed in your certificate.
-The email addresses that will be tried are listed in Email validation.
+The email addresses that will be tried are listed in AWS Certificate Manager email validation.

-• For DNS-validated certificates, make sure that your DNS configuration contains the correct CNAME records as described in DNS validation.
+• For DNS-validated certificates, make sure that your DNS configuration contains the correct CNAME records as described in AWS Certificate Manager DNS validation.

 Handling failures in managed certificate renewal

 As the certificate nears expiration (60 days for DNS, 45 for EMAIL and 60 days for Private), ACM attempts to renew the certificate if it meets the eligibility criteria.
 You might have to take actions for the renewal to succeed.
-For more information, see Managed renewal for ACM certificates.
+For more information, see Managed certificate renewal in AWS Certificate Manager.

 Managed certificate renewal for email-validated certificates

 ACM certificates are valid for 13 months (395 days).
-To be renewed, email-validated certificates require an action by the domain owner.
-ACM begins sending renewal notices 45 days before expiration, using the domain's WHOIS mailbox addresses and to five common administrator addresses.
-The notifications contain a link that the domain owner can click for easy renewal.
+Renewing a certificate requires action by the domain owner.
+ACM begins sending renewal notices to the email addresses associated with the domain 45 days before expiration.
+The notifications contain a link that the domain owner can click for renewal.
 Once all listed domains are validated, ACM issues a renewed certificate with the same ARN.

 See Validate with Email for instructions on identifying which domains are in the PENDING_VALIDATION state and repeating the validation process for those domains.